Medical Issues and Immediate Safety

 Do I have to go to the hospital?

-You do not have to go to the hospital if you really don’t want to.
-But keep in mind that medical attention is necessary to; check for internal injuries you may not even be aware of; be treated for certain STDs; and get information about HIV/AIDS and pregnancy.
-Also, a hospital is the only place you can get a rape kit done.
-It may be a good idea to get a rape kit done even if you think you won’t want to press charges – many people change their minds later and want to press charges after all.
-You can do this as a “Jane Doe” which means that the collection of evidence part of the examination will then be paid for by the state.
-This gives you some time to decide if you want to press charges.
-Prophylactic medication to protect you against STDs or pregnancy will be billed to you separately.
-If you choose, you can pay for a rape kit out of pocket.
+No. You do not have to go to the hospital if you really don’t want to.
+But keep in mind that medical attention is necessary in order to be checked for internal injuries of which you may not even be aware, to be treated for certain STDs, and to receive information about HIV/AIDS and pregnancy.
+Also, a hospital is the only place at which you can have a rape kit done.
+It may be a good idea to have a rape kit done even if you think you won’t want to press charges – many people change their minds later and want to press charges after all.
+Preventative medication to protect you against STDs or pregnancy will typically be billed to you separately, as will treatment for injuries.
+If you are dealing with financial hardship regarding medication costs, please contact the Counseling and Health Center for assistance.

-You can get checked for injuries, STDs, etc., and not get a rape kit.
-You will not have to make a police report to get general medical attention.
+Even if you decide that you do not wish to have a rape kit done, you can still get checked for injuries, STDs, etc. You do not have to make a police report in order to get general medical attention.

 What will happen at the hospital?

-When you get to the hospital, you will need to tell them that you were sexually assaulted in order to receive proper treatment.
+When you get to the hospital, in order to receive appropriate treatment, you need to tell them that you were sexually assaulted.
+It is normal to feel uncomfortable discussing your assault.
 You do not need to give all of the details of what happened right away, but you should tell the nurse what kinds of physical violations you experienced (i.e., oral, vaginal, or anal penetration).
 This helps them know where to look for injuries and evidence (if you have a rape kit done).
-It is normal to feel uncomfortable discussing your assault, and you are allowed to ask any questions you have about procedures or medical concerns.
+You are allowed to ask any and all questions you have about procedures or medical concerns.

-You have the right to be accompanied by a social worker, victims’ advocate, or even a friend or relative of your choice during the exam.
-The hospital should call a victims’ advocate for you, or you can call 800-460-SAFE.
+You have the right to be accompanied by a social worker, victims’ advocate, or a friend or relative of your choice during the exam.
+The hospital is required by law to call a victims’ advocate for you; if they don’t, you can call Hope Alliance at (800) 460-SAFE (7233).
 Alternatively, you also have the right to choose total privacy during the exam, so you can ask anyone other than necessary hospital personnel to leave.

-In order to have physical evidence collected, you can file a report with the police, request a Jane Doe rape kit exam, or self-pay and have a rape kit done.
+In order to have physical evidence collected, you can file a report with the police or request a Jane/John Doe rape kit exam.
 A rape kit involves collecting evidence from the incident.
-It is collected by a specially trained SANE nurse (Sexual Assault Nurse Examiner), who will collect hair, fluid and tissue samples.
+It is collected by a specially trained Sexual Assault Nurse Examiner (SANE), who will collect hair, fluid and tissue samples.
 A gynecological exam will be done, and you will also be treated for any injuries and certain STDs.
 Pregnancy and HIV/AIDS testing options can be discussed, and they will give you information on follow-up testing.
+For more detailed information please go to rainn.org/get-information/sexual-assault-recovery/rape-kit.

-Bodily fluids must be collected within 72 hours of the incident—the sooner the better.
+Yes - the sooner the better.
+Bodily fluids must be collected within 72 hours of the incident.
 Keep in mind that bathing, douching, brushing your teeth, or even just eating and drinking may eliminate crucial evidence.
 That is why it’s very important to be examined as soon as possible.
+Additionally, if you think you may have been drugged, a urine sample will be taken.
+Most date rape drugs leave your system quickly and therefore cannot be detected if you wait.
+Rophynol can be detected up to 72 hours later, but GHB is completely out of the body in 12 hours, and the half-life on Ketamine is only 2.5 hours.

 What kind of evidence is collected during a rape kit?